josholds99/BeyondLogic-public/scripts/issue-01/page-07.md

 # Beyond Logic – Issue 1
-## Page 8 (5 Panels)
+## Page 7 (5 Panels)

 ### Proposed Panel Layout
 - **Top Row:**
-  - **Panel 1 (Wide, Classroom)** → full width across the top, establishing shot of the room and AI grading intro.
+  - **Panel 1 (Wide)** → full width across the top (establishing the living room and TV broadcast).
 - **Middle Row:**
-  - **Panel 2 (Mid, Teacher)** → left third, teacher uneasy.
+  - **Panel 2 (Mid, Josh)** → left half.
-  - **Panel 3 (Mid, Classmates Teasing)** → center third, classmates mocking.
-  - **Panel 4 (Mid, Collin)** → right third, Collin silent, resentment building.
+  - **Panel 3 (Mid, Collin)** → right half.
 - **Bottom Row:**
+  - **Panel 4 (Insert, TV Reflection)** → narrow vertical inset on the left, sized small to emphasize detail.
-  - **Panel 5 (Wide, Hallway)** → full width, Collin isolated as AI announcements fill the background.
+  - **Panel 5 (Close, Collin)** → larger close-up on the right, dominating the bottom row.

-This layout keeps dialogue clustered in the middle row, while Panels 1 and 5 serve as wide bookends to frame the page and give breathing room.
+This layout gives:
+- Strong opening beat across the whole family (Panel 1).
+- Balanced split between Josh and Collin (Panels 2 & 3).
+- A tension build with the reflection insert (Panel 4) leading into Collin’s reaction close (Panel 5).
+- Balloon flow: TV dialogue up top → Josh’s line mid-left → Collin silent mid-right → reflection insert silent → close Collin silent.
+Easy to letter with breathing space.

 ---

 ### Script (5 Panels with Art Direction)

-**Panel 1 (Wide, Classroom)**
+**Panel 1 (Wide, Living Room – TV Broadcast)**
-- **Art direction:** Wide shot of a high school classroom.
-The teacher stands at the front with a nervous posture as a projection screen displays “AI Grading Pilot Program” in clean, glowing letters.
-Students sit in desks with tablets or screens in front of them, some excited, some distracted.
-- **Teacher (dialogue):** “Starting today, assignments will be graded by the new AI system.”
+- **Art direction:** Wide shot of the Young family in the living room.
+The oversized sectional is in place, TV on the west wall glowing in the darkened room.
+Bailey and Everett are relaxed, Josh seated forward, Collin angled slightly apart.
+The TV screen shows a news anchor at a sleek desk with AI-themed graphics behind them.
+Soft evening lighting mixes with the TV glow.
+- **TV Anchor (dialogue):** “…the latest AI update shows performance improvements of 42%, raising questions about whether human intervention slows progress.”

-**Panel 2 (Mid, Teacher)**
+**Panel 2 (Mid, Josh)**
-- **Art direction:** Medium shot on the teacher, sweat beading slightly at the temple, eyes uneasy.
-Their body language conveys discomfort, hinting they don’t fully trust what they’re saying.
+- **Art direction:** Medium shot on Josh, arms crossed, leaning slightly forward.
+His expression is skeptical but calm, eyes narrowing.
+The blue glow from the TV catches in his gray-streaked hair and beard.
+- **Josh (dialogue):** “Forty-two percent sounds great in a press release.
+Still won’t fix lazy people.”

+**Panel 3 (Mid, Collin)**
+- **Art direction:** Medium shot of Collin sitting on the sectional, posture a bit rigid.
+He glances at Josh, expression subdued but uneasy.
+His silver cross necklace catches the TV glow faintly.
 - *No dialogue.*

-**Panel 3 (Mid, Classmates Teasing)**
-- **Art direction:** Medium shot of two classmates leaning toward each other, smirking.
-One whispers loudly enough to be heard, the other laughs.
-- **Classmate (dialogue):** “AI’ll replace coaches too!”

-**Panel 4 (Mid, Collin)**
+**Panel 4 (Insert, TV Reflection)**
-- **Art direction:** Medium shot of Collin sitting at his desk.
-His jaw is tight, hands clenched slightly around his pencil.
-His silver cross necklace glints faintly as the projector glow hits it.
+- **Art direction:** Close insert on the TV glass.
+Alongside the anchor’s image, a faint shimmer of a Watcher ship is reflected — almost imperceptible, blending into the glow.
 - *No dialogue.*

-**Panel 5 (Wide, Hallway)**
+**Panel 5 (Close, Collin)**
-- **Art direction:** Wide shot of Collin walking down a hallway lined with glowing AI screens and posters: “Efficiency,” “Accuracy,” “Future of Learning.”
-Students pass by in groups, but Collin is framed alone in the center, isolated against the overwhelming digital noise.
+- **Art direction:** Close-up on Collin’s face, eyes fixed on the TV.
+A subtle unease sits beneath the calm — the weight of what he saw beginning to land.
+Shadows emphasize his distance from the others.
 - *No dialogue.*